Platform economy: Regulation

 In their early stages, digital platforms benefited from light regulation, often aided by policies designed to support emerging internet companies.
 However, the cross-border nature of platforms has made regulation complex.
 Another challenge is the lack of consensus on what constitutes the platform economy.
 Critics argue that current laws are insufficient for regulating platform-based businesses, pointing to concerns such as safety standards, tax compliance, labor rights, and competition.

 Two contrasting regulatory approaches have emerged in the United States and China.
 In the U.S., platforms have generally operated with limited government oversight.
 In contrast, China tightly regulates its platform companies, such as Tencent and Baidu, while also shielding them from foreign competition in the domestic market.

 In March 2018, the European Union introduced guidelines for the removal of illegal content from social media platforms, warning that stricter regulations would follow if companies did not improve self-regulation.
 The OECD is exploring regulation of platform work, while the European Commission has launched initiatives to improve working conditions for platform workers.
 On 15 December 2020, the Commission proposed two key regulations: the Digital Services Act and the Digital Markets Act, aimed at increasing accountability and competition in the platform economy.

 Labor unions have increasingly represented platform workers.
 The Fairwork Foundation has been working to establish globally agreeable working conditions, involving collaboration with platform owners, workers, unions, and governments.

 In China, the growth of the platform economy has drawn attention from regulators.
 On 18 January 2022, the National Development and Reform Commission and seven other departments published guidelines proposing future regulations for the platform economy.

+In 2023, a German group of researchers at the Humboldt University of Berlin expressed their support for the empowerment of platform councils as proposed in the 2021 coalition agreement of the Scholz cabinet.
+The idea was to empower these councils similar to customers' advisory boards and works councils to exert a degree of self-administration over user data and introduce a democratic participation in platform governance.